pyotoru/freecodecamp-js-challenges/README.md

 # freecodecamp-js-challenges

-In this repository I put javaScript challenges from freecodecamp and my solutions.
+In this repository I keep javaScript challenges from freecodecamp and my solutions for them.